The Bawdeswell Primary curriculum is underpinned by our school’s values and ethos.

 How do we teach PE?

 The school follows the ‘Real PE’ programme and the National Curriculum.
-All children have the opportunity to take part in PE lessons with specialist PE coaches and the older children swim at a local swimming pool.
+All children have the opportunity to take part in PE lessons and the older children swim at a local swimming pool.

 The school has a very active role in the Dereham Schools PE partnership.
 The children take part and are very successful in a range of sporting events.
 Often celebrating county success!

 How do we teach PSHE (including Citizenship and Relationships and Sex Education)?

 Our programme of Personal, Social and Health Education helps our pupils learn progressively more about health, hygiene, human biology, personal development and social issues from YR to Y6 in an age appropriate way.
 This learning takes place in the classroom, outside (cycling proficiency) and in our daily assemblies.
 We follow the Children’s Health Trust Scheme throughout the year.